sayinathk/sayinathk.github.io/_posts/2021-01-03-Are-you-getting-enough-vitaminD.md

 <small class="grey">  Note: I have no medical background.
 Although I have done my best to provide you correct details as much as possible, **Please do your own research and get proper medical advice before taking any decision regarding your health**.
 This article is written only to create awareness regarding Vitamin D deficiency.

 -----

-Hope you got some idea on Vitamin D deficiency and how we can fight against it.
-Share your thoughts in the comments, did you know about the Vitamin D deficiency?